suraj8791998/DEVOPS/LINUX/FILE AND DIRECTORY MANAGEMENT/README.md

 **6.Viewing File Contents:**

-     Use cat to display the entire contents of a file.
+     Use cat/more to display the entire contents of a file.

-        Example: cat TextFile.txt.
+        Example: cat TextFile.txt./more TextFile.txt

+     Differences between Cat and More :

+       > Cat and more commands in linux are both used for viewing file contents, but they have distinct functionalities

+       > cat useful for small files and display the entire content of a file at once

+       > more useful for large files without overhelming the terminal

+     Head :

+        > Displays the first 10 lines of a file

+        > Useful for quickly previewing the beginning of a file

+     Tail :

+        > Display the last 10 lines of a file

+        > Useful for checking the end of log files